 Just like shopping for anything else, a buyer’s shopping experience matters.
 That’s why Nordstrom plays soft music, has comfortable chairs and keeps their stores at a comfortable temperature at all time – you want to make the buyer linger over your home’s online listing as well as in the home itself when they see it.
 The more they research your home, the more they will start to see themselves living there.
-If you’re looking to sell your home quickly and for top dollar, make sure you avoid these common pitfalls.
+If you’re looking to sell your home quickly and for top dollar, make sure you avoid these common pitfalls and get a good loan for the operation.
+Your mortgage broker can help you find the right bridging loan for you.

 There Aren’t Enough Photos or the Photos are Bad